groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/image/doc.md

             SearchCriteria searchCriteria = new ImageDctHashSearchCriteria(logo.png);
             PossibleWatermarkCollection watermarks = watermarker.Search(searchCriteria);

-            // Remove specified watermark from the document possibleWatermarks.Remove(possibleWatermarks[0]);
+            // Remove the specified watermark from the document possibleWatermarks.Remove(possibleWatermarks[0]);

             // Save the modified document